akeneo/pim-community-dev/UPGRADE-1.6.md

      rm upgrades/ -rf
     ```

-7. Now you're ready to update your dependencies
+7. Now you're ready to update your dependencies:

     * **Caution**, don't forget to re-add your own dependencies to your *composer.json* in case you have some: